 - Military leave and reemployment.

 Regarding reemployment, individuals or veterans protected by USERRA have the right to be reemployed in their civilian jobs if they leave those jobs to perform with one of the uniformed services.
 They must be restored to their job and benefits they would have attained if they had not been absent due to their military service.
-If you have not been restored to the job and benefits you would have attained, you should contact our Columbus military status discrimination attorney.
+If you have not been restored to the job and benefits you would have attained, you should contact our Columbus Ohio military status discrimination attorneys.

 You May Have a Right to Accommodations Under the USERRA